 Oats and nuts

 One sure way to zap belly fat is to increase the amount of soluble fiber you consume, says Jessica Crandall, a registered dietitian nutritionist and spokesperson for the Academy of Nutrition and Dietetics.
 Foods that are rich in soluble fiber include oats, nuts, beans, and berries.
 You should aim for 25-35 grams per day, especially if you’re diabetic.
 Soluble fiber does a much better job controlling your blood sugar than carbs, like a piece of bread, which can make your blood sugar spike then drop.
-Here are clear signs you're not eating enough fiber.
+Check out more tricks to flatten your belly—without a lick of exercise.

 Bananas get a bad reputation (too carby!) as far as healthy foods are concerned, but they’re actually a good source of nutrients.
 In particular, the potassium in bananas can help flush extra fluids out of your system.
 “If you’re carrying too much water weight, like if you ate a lot of salty foods the night before, high-potassium foods can help get rid of that water weight,” Crandall says.
-Check out these other surprising uses for bananas.
+These home remedies can help you lose belly fat, too.